Minecraft: Story Mode: Season One

-Season 2 (2017)
+Season Two

-While adventuring with Petra, Jesse, now the mayor of Beacontown, encounters a bottomless pit with a mysterious Prismarine gauntlet inside, which attaches to Jesse's hand.
-They are joined by Jack and his villager friend Nurm to an ocean monument, which they narrowly escape.
-Jesse closes up the pit, and the Admin, appearing as a Prismarine Colossus, tracks them to Beacontown.
-Jesse defeats the Admin, who returns as a snowman.
-The Admin challenges Jesse and their friends - joined by their new intern Radar, Stella, the leader of rival town Champion City, and Lluna, her pet llama - to retrieve a giant clock at his ice palace.
-After tackling the challenges and destroying the clock, Vos, Jack's supposed old friend, reveals himself to be the Admin the whole time, and imprisons Jesse and their friends at the Sunshine Institute.
-After saving Xara, one of the former Admins, and escaping the Institute, the group heads below the bedrock to the Oasis, her old town.
-Xara reveals that the Admin's real name is Romeo, and that there was a third Admin, Fred, who, prior to his death, created a weapon powerful enough to strip Romeo of his powers.
-After helping the people of the Oasis, Jesse, Petra and Jack head back up in preparation to fight Romeo.
-As a show of power to the residents of Beacontown, Romeo, who has impersonated Jesse, either destroys Champion City, or if Jesse had not given Xara her bed at the Oasis, strangles her to death when she attempts to attack him.
-Romeo begins to cover the world in bedrock, the group arrives at the "Terminal Space", the home of the Admin, where Jesse obtains Fred's gauntlet.
-Jesse fights Romeo, and strips him of his powers.
-Jesse can either leave Romeo for dead or take him for redemption; if they had left Fred's people for dead, Romeo would distract the monsters in Terminal Space, allowing Jesse and their friends to escape at the cost of his own life.
-With Nurm or Lluna saved from the Sunshine Institute, and if Jesse chose to save Fred's people, Radar returning from the Oasis, Jesse can either stay as mayor of Beacontown, or leave, potentially leaving Radar as mayor, to go on adventures with Petra.
+While adventuring with Petra, Jesse, now the mayor of Beacontown, comes across a bottomless pit with a mysterious Prismarine gauntlet inside, which attaches to Jesse's hand.
+Seeking a way to remove the gauntlet, the pair travel to an ocean monument alongside Jack, a renowned adventurer, and his villager friend Nurm.
+There, they encounter a powerful entity known as the "Admin" and narrowly escape, though either Petra or Jack is injured in the process.
+Returning to Beacontown, the group is followed by the Admin, who takes the form of a Prismarine Colossus and begins destroying the city.
+Jesse stops the Admin's rampage and destroys the Colossus, but the Admin returns as a snowman.
+He challenges Jesse and their friends – joined by Jesse's new intern Radar, Stella, the leader of rival town Champion City, and her pet llama Lluna – to retrieve a giant clock from his ice palace.
+After tackling various challenges and destroying the clock, Vos, Jack's supposed old friend, reveals himself to have been the Admin all along and imprisons Jesse and their friends at the Sunshine Institute.

+At the Institute, the group frees former Admin Xara and stages a breakout, though either Nurm or Lluna must remain behind to prevent her cell's trap from triggering.
+The group then heads to the Oasis, Xara's old town, where she reveals that the Admin's real name is Romeo and that there was a third Admin, Fred, who, prior to his death, created a weapon capable of stripping Romeo of his powers.
+After helping the people of the Oasis, Jesse, Petra, and Jack head back up in preparation to fight Romeo.
+As a show of power to the residents of Beacontown, Romeo, who has impersonated Jesse, either destroys Champion City or, if Jesse did not give Xara her bed at the Oasis, strangles her to death when she attempts to attack him.

+As Romeo begins to cover the world in bedrock, Jesse's group arrives at the "Terminal Space", the Admin's home, where Jesse obtains Fred's gauntlet.
+Jesse fights Romeo and strips him of his powers before either leaving him for dead or offering him a chance at redemption.
+If the player previously left Fred's people for dead, Romeo will sacrifice himself to distract the monsters in the Terminal Space, allowing Jesse and their friends to escape.
+As the group returns home to Beacontown, Petra decides to leave to go on further adventures; the player can choose to have Jesse accompany her, potentially leaving Radar to act as mayor, or stay in Beacontown.